Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 Further, consider the subset $\URt^{k,\mathrm{split}} \subset \URt^k$.
 By~\refl{sequence-splits} it is closed.
 It is also $\GL(\alpha(r,d,n))$-invariant.
 Finally, each point in $\URt^k$ is S-equivalent to a point in $\URt^{k,\mathrm{split}}$.
 Therefore

-So, it is enough to find a direct product decomposition for the right hand side of the equality.
+So, it is enough to find a direct product decomposition for the right-hand side of the equality.
 For this recall that the universal family of representations restricted to $\URt^{k,\mathrm{split}}$ splits canonically as a direct sum

 of a supermonadic $\tnt$-semistable $\alpha(r,d,n-k)$-dimensional representation and of an Artin representation of dimension $(k,2k,k)$.
 This decomposition gives a $\GL(\alpha(r,d,n))$-equivariant morphism to the homogeneous space